FEATURES:

 PATH PLANNING / CONTROLS:

 Traditional quadruped robot walking gaits often rely on a high level path policy that includes a gait strategy and trajectory planner.
 A main gait library is programmed with a library of gaits such as walking, trotting, etc. These predefined gaits coordinate the general trajectory of each leg.
-Due to the scope once again, I was unable to develop a real-time trajectory and path planning generator, and instead had to settle for creating some test demo walking gaits.
-These walking gaits were generated in Blender 3D and helped provide a barebones demonstration of the robots potential.
+I really want to get some model predictive control going on this in the future, with all of the sensor data argos acquires.

 First Walking Test: